 This moist overcast day is perfect for composting leaves.
 It was raining for hours by the time I was out to mound leaves for composting.
 Here's why I’m thankful for a rainy day.

-My preferred composting bin for homestead scale materials are cattle panels turned into a circle.
-These chest high wire bins hold about two and a half cubic yards of materials.
+My preferred composting bin for homestead scale materials is cattle panels turned into a circle.
+These chest-high wire bins hold about two and a half cubic yards of materials.

-You might think this much material would be difficult to handle yet it take up very little space.
+You might think this much material would be difficult to handle yet it takes up very little space.
 When you work with nature one of these fills up over a few fall days.

 When you fill it up in the fall, let it get watered down over the winter.

 In 2014 I produced two cubic yards of rich crumbly compost from one bin — for 2015 I’m cranking up production.
-Right now PROSPERITY HOMESTEAD has four of these composting bins filled to the rim with leaves, coffee grounds, orange peels, and bio mass grown around the property.
+Right now PROSPERITY HOMESTEAD has four of these composting bins filled to the rim with leaves, coffee grounds, orange peels, and biomass is grown around the property.

-If you’ve been to one of our classes and follow our modified method, then you aren’t too concerned about run off or excess moisture because that is handled in the preparation.
-In the bulk materials phase you are just concerned with stacking it high in layers.
+If you’ve been to one of our classes and followed our modified method, then you aren’t too concerned about runoff or excess moisture because that is handled in the preparation.
+In the bulk materials phase, you are just concerned with stacking it high in layers.

-Here compost is produced year around, seasons are measured and utilized.
+Here compost is produced year-round, seasons are measured and utilized.
 Timing is important to take advantage of this free opportunity resource of rain (or snow.)
-Making rich compost is made really easy when you know how.
+Making rich compost is made really easy when you have the know-how.